 The tree grows in a broad vase-shape, reaching 25 to 30 feet tall and as many feet across.
 The deep-pink flowers are a full 2 ½ inches across, with up to 30 petals.
 They hang from the bare branches in clusters of two to five flowers, covering your Kwanzan Cherry in pink glory every spring.
 The beautiful bark is a smooth, chestnut brown color, with interesting horizontal paler bars across it, making a lovely display in winter with the bare twigs.

 The leaves are oval in shape and around 4 inches long.
 When they first come out they are a gorgeous bronzy-red color, before turning dark green for the summer.
 In fall they turn beautiful yellow and orange shades before they drop.
 This tree produces no fruit, so there will be no mess on your driveway as can happen with Crab Apples for example.

-Kwanzan Cherry is hardy in zones 5 to 9.
-So right across most of America, so outside the coldest mid-west states, Vermont, and the tip of Florida, you can enjoy this tree.
+Kwanzan Cherry is hardy in zones 5 to 9, right across most of America, so outside the coldest mid-west states, Vermont, and the tip of Florida, you can enjoy this tree.
 It is definitely one of the hardiest flowering cherries and will grow in colder areas that would not suit other varieties.
-So if you live in zone 5 and want a flowering cherry, this is the one to choose.
+So if you live in zone 5 and want a flowering Cherry, this is the one to choose.

 Kwanzan Cherry prefers rich soil without too much clay or sand.
 It likes moisture but does not like to be standing in wet soil all the time.
 Once established this tree is quite drought hardy.